Setting achievable financial goals

 Find the right investment tools

 With a real-time financial goal in sight, it becomes easier to find the right investment tools to achieve it.
 If you are looking to spend some big money at your best friend’s destination wedding next year, you can invest your money in X fund.
 For your travel fund which you will need 5 or 6 years hence, you can plan this very sensibly.

 Let’s assume you want to take a trip in January 2022 which would cost you ₹ 3,00,000 in today’s value.
 If I consider inflation of 10% (yes, that is how expensive travel gets) the same goal will cost me ₹ 3,68,000 in January 2022 and I need to plan for that amount.
 When I break it down wanting to save in a combination of safe mutual funds, I need to start a SIP of ₹ 13,000 every month to get to that amount.

-On the Basis app, we’ve made it really simple for you to save for a goal.
-Just download the app, answer a few questions and you can start investing right away.
+On the Basis app, we’ve made it really simple for you to plan for a goal.
+Just download the app, and answer a few questions.
 For instance, if you need to save up ₹ 2,00,000 for an emergency fund in the next one year, we will recommend how much you need to save every month and which mutual funds you should invest it into, so as to maximise your chances of hitting that number of ₹ 2,00,000.